RomanBase/hand_signature/README.md

-A Flutter plugin providing signature pad for drawing smooth signatures.
+A Flutter plugin providing Signature Pad for drawing smooth signatures.
 Library is written in pure Dart/Flutter environment to provide support for all platforms..\
 Easy to use library with variety of draw and export settings.
+Also supports SVG files.

 ![Structure](https://raw.githubusercontent.com/RomanBase/hand_signature/master/doc/signature.png)